I woke up on my first Saturday in Italy, excited at the thought of the Taste of Testaccio food tour later that morning.

 Taverna Volpetti (formerly Volpetti Piu) – Via Alessandro Volta 8, Testaccio

-Our second stop was at Mastro Donato’s pizzeria to have fresh and crispy vegetable friti.
+Our second stop on the Roman food tour was at Mastro Donato’s pizzeria to have fresh and crispy vegetable friti.
 By the time we reached the pizzeria we were all a bit ravenous.
-Our appetites had been teased to wakefulness by the figs, cheese and cured meats and the smells as we approached the pizzeria were pure torture.
+Our appetites had been teased to wakefulness by the figs, cheese and cured meats at Salumeria Volpetti and the aromas as we approached the pizzeria were pure torture.

 We enjoyed the cool morning air with the cones of hot crispy vegetables that were surprisingly not greasy at all.
 They were so delicious that when I looked into the bottom of the empty cone I could not believe I had munched them all!